hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/QC_quality_metrics_R.md

 ```

-If you were unable to run the code successfully you can take a look an example report found [here](https://u35207958.dl.dropboxusercontent.com/u/35207958/chipseq-devel/ChIPQCreport/ChIP%20QC%20report%3A%20Nanog%20and%20Pou5f1.html).
+If you were unable to run the code successfully you can take a look an example report found [here]().

 ### `ChIPQC` report

-Since our report is based only on a small suubset of data, the figures will not be as meaningful. **Take a look at the report generated using the full dataset instead.** [Open up the report](https://u35207958.dl.dropboxusercontent.com/u/35207958/chipseq-devel/ChIPQCreport-full/ChIP%20QC%20report%20full%3A%20Nanog%20and%20Pou5f1.html) in your browser.
+Since our report is based only on a small subset of data, the figures will not be as meaningful. **Take a look at the report generated using the full dataset instead.** Download [this zip archive](https://www.dropbox.com/s/sn8drmjj2tar4xs/ChIPQCreport%20-%20full%20dataset.zip?dl=0).
+Uncompress it and you should find an html file in the resulting directory.
+Double click it and it will open in your browser.
 At the top left you should see a button labeled 'Expand All', click on that to expand all sections.

 Let's start with the **QC summary table**: